improve-codebase-architecture

 Process

-Use the Agent tool with subagent_type=Explore to navigate the codebase naturally.
-Do NOT follow rigid heuristics — explore organically and note where you experience friction:
+Then use the Agent tool with subagent_type=Explore to walk the codebase.
+Don't follow rigid heuristics — explore organically and note where you experience friction:

-• Where does understanding one concept require bouncing between many small files?
+• Where does understanding one concept require bouncing between many small modules?

-• Where are modules so shallow that the interface is nearly as complex as the implementation?
+• Where are modules shallow — interface nearly as complex as the implementation?

-• Where have pure functions been extracted just for testability, but the real bugs hide in how they're called?
+• Where have pure functions been extracted just for testability, but the real bugs hide in how they're called (no locality)?

-• Which parts of the codebase are untested, or hard to test?
+• Which parts of the codebase are untested, or hard to test through their current interface?

 Present a numbered list of deepening opportunities.
-For each candidate, show:
+For each candidate:

 Do NOT propose interfaces yet.
 Ask the user: "Which of these would you like to explore?"